vinyldns/vinyldns/modules/docs/src/main/tut/operator/setup-sqs.md

 ---
 layout: docs
-title:  "AWS SQS Setup Guide"
+title:  "Setup AWS SQS"
 section: "operator_menu"
 ---

-# AWS SQS Setup Guide
+# Setup AWS SQS
 SQS is used to provide high-availability and failover in the event that a node crashes mid-stream while processing a message.
 The backend processing for VinylDNS is built to be idempotent so changes can be fully re-applied.
 The SQS queue also provides a mechanism to _throttle_ updates, in the event that an out-of-control client submits thousands or